yash-g01/musicplayerclone/README.md

 #### Modes :
 * Repeat mode - Repeats the song endlessly untill you turn it off.
 * Shuffle - Shuffles the playlists.
-If off, will play the music in order of the songs listed on the page (left to right).
+If turned off, it will play the music in order of the songs listed on the page (left to right).

 #### Other Functions :
 * progressive drag progress bar on song timeline.